WillTaylor22/Ruby-TDD-Pr1me-Mult1plication-T4able/readme.md

-## A program that prints out a mult1pl1c4t1on table of the f1rst N pr1me num8ers.
+## A program that prints out a mult1pl1c4t1on t4ble of the f1rst N pr1me num8ers.

 This was the code challenge for a London-based Fintech.
 It took about 1.5 hours to complete, though doing it again would take about 20 minutes.